devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `kill <PID-OF-SLEEP-COMMAND>`

-Now you will not find the process
+Now you will not find the process anymore with `ps` command.

 # Additional Commands for Practice